primer3-org/primer3docs/reference_docs/readme.txt

 specified.
 (SEQUENCE_INCLUDED_REGION, SEQUENCE_EXCLUDED_REGION,
 et al.), which is perfectly legal.
 For the tags with default values, those defaults will be used in the analysis.
-For the tags with NO default values (like TARGET, for instance), the functionality requested by the those tags will simply be absent.
+For the tags with NO default values (like SEQUENCE_TARGET, for instance), the functionality requested by the those tags will simply be absent.
 It's not the case that we need to surround a simple sequence repeat every time we want to pick primers!